kcnorton/Java-Programming-Arrays-Lists-and-Structured-Data/README.md

-# Java-Programming-Arrays-Lists-and-Structured-Data
+# Java-Programming-Structured-Data

-This is a repository for the work I completed for Java Programming: Arrays, Lists, and Structured Data.
+This is a repository for small projects practicing the use of structured data.

 ### Projects include: